state-machines/state_machines-activemodel/README.md

 The ActiveModel integration is useful for both standalone usage and for providing the base implementation for ORMs which implement the ActiveModel API.
-This integration adds support for validation errors, dirty attribute tracking, and observers.
+This integration adds support for validation errors and dirty attribute tracking.

 ## Installation